cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

         // add this like to check authentication result and lock your site
         $this->loadComponent('Authentication.Authentication');

-After adding this code, on every request, the AuthenticationMiddleware will inspect the request session to look for an authenticated user, and if we are in /users/login page, it'll inspect also the posted form data (if any) to extract the credentials.
+Now, on every request, the AuthenticationMiddleware will inspect the request session to look for an authenticated user, and if we are in /users/login page, it'll inspect also the posted form data (if any) to extract the credentials.
 By default the credentials will be extracted from the ``username`` and ``password``